 Unfortunately, a number of TV cartoons animated using Flash/Toon Boom only cared about the “saving money” part, and thus expose the weaknesses of these programs (stiff-looking animation, etc.).
 A notable example is “Johnny Test” after its first season, when it switched from traditional animation to Flash.

 Flash (renamed “Adobe Animate” in 2016) and Toon Boom have become the norms for 2D TV animation.
 Adobe Animate gained its new name given the software’s changes (HTML5 displacing Flash online, and Flash finally being killed off).

 The influence of anime on Western animation (“Teen Titans”)

-Finally, Japanese anime started to noticeably influence Western cartoons.
-Both the art style and writing style, at least on Western action shows, started to reflect anime influences and aspects (recurring storylines, character designs, etc.).
+Japanese animation, or anime, started to noticeably influence Western cartoons.
+Both the art style and writing style, at least on Western action shows, started to reflect anime influences and aspects (recurring storylines, increased continuity, character designs, etc.).

-Actual Japanese animation also got more prominence in the US, thanks to DVDs and cable TV.
+Actual Japanese animation also gained more prominence in the US, thanks to DVDs and cable TV.
 Cartoon Network’s Toonami block was quite popular during the 2000s.